Own-Data-Privateer/hoardy-web/README.md

 I eat what I cook: since October 2023 I archive all of my web traffic with `pWebArc` add-on, after adding each new feature to [`wrrarms` CLI tool](./tool/), as a rule, I feed at least the last 5 years of my web browsing into it (at the moment, most of it converted from other formats to `.wrr`, obviously) to see if everything works as expected.

+## <span id="todo"/>What is left TODO?

+### `pWebArc` extension

+- Improve UI:
+  - Better add-on popup layout.
+  - Display in-flight requests.
+  - Implement more tab states, display per-tab collection errors.
+- Delayed reqres archival: allow to archive or discard pages after they are were fetched.
+- Serverless archival into browser's local storage: for easier bootstrap and to allow using Tor Browser securely with its default config.

+### `wrrarms` tool

+- URL remapping in and `scrub`bing of CSS files.
+- Non-dumb HTTP server with time+URL index and replay, i.e. a local HTTP UI a-la [Wayback Machine](https://web.archive.org/).
+  (Because re-generating local mirrors all the time can get a bit annoying.)
+- Converters from HAR and WARC to WRR.
+- Data de-duplication between WRR files and bundle-packing of related WRR files.
+- Converter from WRR to WARC.
+- Converter from PCAP ito WRR.
+- (maybe) Full text indexing and search.

 ## Parts and pieces

 ### Required